wsbiii/Excel-Securities-Pricing/README.md

 # Financial Engineering and Investment Management with Excel
 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

+### Optimizing Portfolio with Mean Variance and Sharpe Ratio
+Estimates the mean and variance of stock returns and solves optimal allocation with mean-variance optimzation and sharpe optimization.

 ### Pricing Defaultable Bonds and Credit Default Swaps.xlsx
 Prices defaultable bonds and credit default swaps.